 The Rio Grande pueblos were in turmoil after the success of the Pueblo Revolt of 1680.
-That turmoil was aggravated every time the Spanish came back, and they came back in 1681, 1688 and 1692, each time attacking and burning the pueblo of Sandia.
-It didn't help either that the other pueblos assumed that the Sandias had been friends of the Spanish because the Spanish stopped at Sandia in their retreat from Santa Fe in 1680.
-Of course, as the Spanish retreated from New Mexico, they took prisoners and loot and burned the pueblos as they were passing through.
+That turmoil was aggravated every time the Spanish came back, and they came back in 1681, 1682, 1684, 1688 and 1692, each time attacking and burning the Tiwa pueblo at Alameda.
+They also attacked the pueblos of Santa Ana and Zia on most of their incursions.
+It didn't help either that the other pueblos assumed that the Tiwa had been friends of the Spanish because the Spanish stopped at Alameda in their retreat from Santa Fe in 1680.
+Of course, as the Spanish retreated from New Mexico, they took prisoners and loot and burned the pueblos as they were passing by.

-In the aftermath of the Pueblo Revolt and after each succeeding attack, whole clans and familes left Sandia and made the journey to the Hopi mesas where they hoped to be beyond Spanish control.
-And they were, for more than 60 years.
+In the aftermath of the Pueblo Revolt and after each succeeding attack, whole clans and families, Tewa, Tiwa, Towa and Keresan, left the Rio Grande Valley and made the journey to the Hopi mesas where they hoped to be beyond Spanish control.
+And some of them were, for more than 60 years.
 Then the Franciscans came back.

-Early on in their time at Payupki, Sandia potters had been learning from the potters at First Mesa.
-They got really good at their craft and made a lot of pottery, so much that the ground around the ancient ruin is still littered with pot shards everywhere.
-The people of Payupki had evolved their own design vocabulary and built on what they learned from the potters of Walpi and Hano.
-What they left behind was a multitude of new designs that have now been entered into the Hopi lexicon as "Sikyatki" designs, primarily because they were used by Nampeyo of Hano in the late 1800's and early 1900's.
+Around Payupki, the migrant potters seem to have learned about the local clays and fuels from other potters in the area.
+They adapted and got really good at their craft.
+They made a lot of pottery, so much pottery that the ground around their ancient ruin is still littered with pot sherds everywhere.
+The potters of Payupki evolved their own styles and design vocabulary.
+Payupki design patterns were in extensive use around the Hopi mesas up until about 1780.
+Those designs have now been entered into the Hopi lexicon as "Sikyátki" designs, primarily because they were used by Nampeyo of Hano in the late 1800s and early 1900s.